JuanIrache/p5-holoplay/README.md

 ## TODO

-- Add webgl mode
-  - Rename package, deprecate old and reference in sample projects package and code
 - Update docs and sample docs
+- Deprecate old
 - Optimise fps somehow?
 Converting the canvas takes time, and HoloPlay Core takes time to receive it and confirm https://github.com/Looking-Glass/HoloPlayJS_Issues/issues/19
 - See if holoplay-core can be updated so "message" is not always printed https://github.com/Looking-Glass/HoloPlayJS_Issues/issues/18
 - Test on multiple devices, browsers, etc.